sl30724/ATLAS-iOS-Fall-22/final-project/README.md

 # APP idea

 A daily-planner app that promotes self-care and encourages rest time.

 Have you ever felt stressed just thinking about all the tasks you've planned for yourself today?
 Most planner apps focus on producticity.
 And most self-care apps encourage rest time.
 What if there's an app that does both?
-By giving compliments on completing every task, encouraging self-care time, planning your day can be more rewarding and less stressful.
+By giving humurous compliments on completing every task, encouraging self-care time minus the annoying positivity outlook bullsh$t, planning your day can be more rewarding, fun, and less stressful.

+# Goal

+The goal of this project is essentially creating an app that I want to use myself!

 # List of feature ideas